An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Wiley (John) & Sons-Class A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how JW.A stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Publishing: Books/Magazines industry.
+We show how JW.A stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Newspaper Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.